Ajman Bank Receives BBB+ Fitch Rating With Stable Outlook

-(MENAFN- ForPressRelease) Fitch Ratings has affirmed Ajman Bank PJSC's (AJB) Long-Term Issuer Default Rating (IDR) at 'BBB+' with a Stable Outlook and Viability Rating (VR) at 'b+'.
+(MENAFN- Mid-East) Fitch Ratings has affirmed Ajman Bank PJSC's (AJB) Long-Term Issuer Default Rating (IDR) at 'BBB+' with a Stable Outlook and Viability Rating (VR) at 'b+'.

 AJB's IDRs are driven by potential support from the UAE authorities, if needed, as reflected in its Government Support Rating (GSR) of 'bbb+', which is two notches below Fitch's 'a' GSR for UAE domestic systemically important banks.
 AJB's GSR reflects the UAE's strong ability to, and record of, supporting the banking system, but also factors in Fitch's view of AJB's lower systemic importance due to its narrow franchise.